mojotech/torch/README.md

 # Torch

 🔥 Torch is a rapid admin generator for Phoenix apps.
-It creates custom templates and relies on Phoenix html & context generators under the hood. 🔥
+It creates custom templates and relies on the Phoenix html generator under the hood. 🔥

 ![image](https://user-images.githubusercontent.com/7085617/36333572-70e3907e-132c-11e8-9ad2-bd5e98aadc7c.png)